 No: The car is much more than just the engine.
 There’s steering, suspension, transmission, brakes, tires, axles, fuel injection, smog equipment, and a lot more.
 A car with a rebuilt engine will still run poorly with bad ignition wire, and still fail smog with a bad O2 sensor, and still overheat with a bad radiator.

 How Do I Break In The Rebuilt Engine ?

 Vary the engine speed and load.
 Don’t use over 75% throttle.
 Never go over 75% of the maximum RPM.
 Don’t use synthetic oil.
 Never let the engine idle for extended periods.
 Don’t cruise on the freeway at the same speed for extended periods.
 It should only take about 500 miles to break an engine in.
 After that change the oil and do what you want.
 Believe it or not, how you break your engine in can make a huge difference in how long your rebuilt engine lasts and how much oil it uses.
 You should also be aware that the rebuilt engine will burn more oil as it is breaking in, so check the oil frequently.

+So, why did the engine fail in the first place ?
 This is important to consider.
-If the engine overheated due to a partially clogged radiator and a new engine is installed without addressing this, the new engine will surely fail too.
 If your maintenance was spotty and you don’t change your habits, then the new engine will fail as well.
 There usually is a correctable reason for engine failure.

 PLEASE SHARE ENGINE PORTAL NEWS